seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 Application Setup
 ----------------

-Now you have a working server and it's time to install taproot and configure some other items on your server.
+Now you have a working server and it's time to install sapwood and configure some other items on your server.

 ### Clone Repository